PouceHeure/blog/content/projects/project_autosys_teleop.md

 {{< figure src="/images/teleop/signal-sat.png" caption="Example Signal Saturation" width="800" label="plot-signal-sat" >}}

-> The {{< figref plot-signal-sat >}} shows an example of how the signal becomes saturated.
-The green curve represents the bumper signal, meaning that above this threshold the signal is limited.The blue curve represents the joy input, and the red curve represents the speed targets.
-As illustrated in the graph, once the speed exceeds the bumper threshold, the signal becomes saturated, even if the teleoperator requests more, to ensure safe driving over the bumper.
-> - Note 1: The curves are intentionally drawn slightly above their true values to avoid overlapping and to improve visual clarity.
+> The {{< figref plot-signal-sat >}} illustrates how the signal becomes saturated.
+> - **Top graph, Joy Signal:** the signal defined from the joystick control state.
+> - **Middle graph, Bumper Signal:** the signal computed by the system to limit the vehicle’s speed when crossing a bumper (safety condition).
+> - **Bottom graph, Target Signal:** the final signal resulting from combining the Joy Signal and the Bumper Signal.

+Thus, the results can be interpreted as follows: before and after the bumper, the system uses the teleoperation speed; when passing over the bumper, the system saturates the speed according to the bumper-imposed limitation.

-> - Note 2: It's the speed maximal authorized by the system, not the speed directly sent to the controller.
+> **Note 1:** This is the maximum speed authorized by the system, not the speed directly sent to the controller.

 ## Others Features